-If the school receives allegations related to an incident that happened when an individual or organisation was using the school premises for the purposes of running activities for children, the school will follow our own safeguarding policies and procedures, including informing the LADO.
+If the school receives allegations related to an incident that happened when an individual or organisation

 33. Confidentiality, sharing information and GDPR

 All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil and staff involved but also to ensure that information being released into the public domain does not compromise evidence.